daino3/8thLightTicTacTow/README.md

 ### Overview of the Solution

 I wrote the challenge using angularjs as a framework and used Firebase as a backend.
 I implemented a little more funtionality than the challenge required to become better accustomed with both.
-A user can create a game and play against a friend in the hosted version while locally can play against someone or against the unbeatable AI - but what's the fun of that??
+A user can create a game and play against a remote friend in the hosted version.
+Locally, the user can play against someone by taking turns with the mouse or against an unbeatable AI - but what's the fun of that??

 ### Running the app locally
 ```
 $ scripts/web-server.js
 ```
+The app runs on localhost:8000.

 ### Running unit tests

 Karma and Jasmine run: